WildlifeSouth.com Contact Us

 • Spare Tarps - Many (experienced) campers like to string up a tarp over their tent for added protection.
 These campers have experienced the extremes of a heavy rain storm and don't want to go through the hassle of drying out items in their tent again.
 A tarp when extended over the tent can also give an added buffer from the elements for entering and exiting the tent providing the tarp area is larger than the tent.

-Experienced campers also like the added protection of a tarp over the dining area (picnic table).
+Experienced car campers also like the added protection of a tarp over the dining area (picnic table).

-Do you really want to be stuck inside your tent or car during a heavy rainstorm?
+Do you really want to be stuck inside your tent or car all day during a heavy rainstorm?

 • Canopy - Canopies are an alternative to tarps.
 They are self supporting and many come as an all-in-one expandable unit (such as the one pictured to the right).
-No assembling parts together.
+These require no assembling parts together.
 Like tarps, they are usually placed over a tent or over the dining area for added protection from the elements.

 Miscellaneous